CORBmx/logging/README.md

 for example, registers the *before* and *after* states of the updated model instance.
 As this contextual data is required only for that specific action, it's not stored in the *activity_logs* table but in its own table.
 A table must be created for each action we have contextual data for.
-In the case of the UPDATE action, this data is stored in the *update_log_contexts* table.
+In the case of the *updated* event, this data is stored in the *update_log_contexts* table.
 This way, if you want to store extra data for a custom action of your own, it's necessary that you create its own **context table**.
-There are some utilities that facilitates the inclusion of custom actions, see the [Logging custom actions](#logging-custom-actions) on how to do this.
+There are some utilities that facilitates the inclusion of custom actions, see [Logging custom actions](#logging-custom-actions) on how to do this.

 # Configuration